buhrmi/buhrmi/README.md

 # Hi there 👋

-I'm a Ruby on Rails developer and Representative Director of the Shitcoin Development Foundation.
-We develop a cryptographic ledger to store Shitcoin.
+I'm a Ruby on Rails developer and Representative Director of the Shitcoin Society.
+We develop a cryptographic ledger that stores Shitcoin.

-## Earn Shitcoins
+## Earn Shitcoin

-[Shitcoin Swap](https://www.shitcoinswap.com) is the only and official website of the Shitcoin Development Foundation.
-You can use it to check your Shitcoin and altcoin balances and earn more Shitcoins.
+You need an account with the [Shitcoin Society](https://www.shitcoinsociety.com).
+It's the only place in the world where you can earn Shitcoin.
+Here, you can also view your balances and trade with other Shitcoiners.